psibi/psibi.github.io/content/posts/job-watcher.md

 no new alert       recovered
 ```

-We still track the `Down` vs `NewFailure` distinction: the status page
+The NewFailure variant remains part of the alert model, but changed
-can show that the error changed since the last failure.
-But we
+errors do not trigger another notification; the status page simply
-deliberately don't send a notification on `NewFailure`.
-In the vast
+reflects the latest error.
+In the vast majority of cases we've seen, a
-majority of cases we've seen, a task that keeps failing fails with a
+task that keeps failing fails with a slightly different error message
-slightly different error message each time — a rate-limited request
+each time — a rate-limited request includes the current time in the
-includes the current time in the message, for example, so the error is
+message, for example, so the error is never exactly the same
-never exactly the same twice.
-Treating a changed error as a fresh
+twice.
+Treating a changed error as a fresh alert would mean a
-alert would mean a notification for every retry, which is the spam
+notification for every retry, which is the spam we're trying to avoid
-we're trying to avoid in the first place.
+in the first place.

 The library also supports expiring task output with
 `WatchedTaskOutput::set_expiry(duration)`.
 This lets a task error stop